re757575/chrome-app-fetch-file/README.md

 # chrome-app-fetch-file
-Fetch File to Google Drive via GAS
+Fetch  File and save to Google Drive via GAS